We need to unite around a common agenda.

 Repopulate the countryside

 Several million inhabitants concentrated in urban jails will quickly exhaust local resources and will never be able to reach food autonomy.
-The metropolis must import everything, causing the rapid exhaustion of its periphery.
+A metropolis has to import everything, causing the rapid exhaustion of its periphery.
 Urban housing is therefore ecocidal in essence.
 Moreover, direct democracy is only viable on a small scale necessary for community members to exchange and deliberate face to face.
 We refuse to support this way of living on Earth and to suggest, like many utopians, that we could reform the city and transform it.
 There is nothing enviable about living crammed into an extremely artificial universe, designed and built for a single species — Homo industrialis.
 We therefore invite our peers to desert the “barbaric metropolises” right now (Guillaume Faburel).
 Our ambition is to become the catalysts of this process.
 There is no shortage of space outside the urban concrete: collectively occupying vacant homes, restoring abandoned farms, redeveloping traditional rural housing, there are numerous rehousing solutions.
-Add to this a number: according to INSEE, the agricultural area used — mainly by large farmers practicing industrial and commercial agriculture — represents 45% of the area from France.
+Add to this a number: according to INSEE, the agricultural area used — mainly by large farmers practicing industrial and commercial agriculture — represents 45% of the area in France.
 There is no shortage of space.
-It is enough for everyone to settle in an ecological habitat on a piece of land to be regenerated for the positive impact of humans on living beings to quickly become a reality: from desert monoculture to the lush permaculture garden, there is only one farmer.
+It is enough for everyone to settle in an ecological habitat on a piece of land to be regenerated for the positive impact of humans on living beings to quickly become a reality.

 Burn-out, depression, obesity, diabetes, cancer, myopia, asthma, allergies, dementia, cardiovascular diseases and other civilization diseases are on the rise constantly.
-Homo industrialis is sick.
+Homo Sapiens is sick.
 Sick of its separation from nature, sick of industrial junk food, sick of the impact of screens, waves, pesticides, sick finally of social atomization and wage exploitation in jobs devoid of meaning.
-Dismantling the technological system means starting a radical transformation that can then only be beneficial to the species as a whole.
-It means stimulating the adoption of lifestyles that promote good physical health (walking, daily physical effort, outdoor work) and mental health (an end of advertising, the technological interference of human relationships and digital stupidity).
+Dismantling the technological system means starting a radical transformation that can only be beneficial to the species as a whole.
+It means stimulating the adoption of lifestyles that promote good physical health (walking, daily physical effort, outdoor work) and mental health (an end to advertising, the technological interference of human relationships and digital stupidity).
 Even more, it means abolishing industrial monopolies on food and health.
-Instead, we could develop new forms of autonomous medicine, reconnect with ancestral knowledge and ecologically and socially relevant care traditions, and above all ensure the accessibility of healthy, organic and nutritious food for all.
+Instead, we could develop new forms of autonomous medicine, reconnect with ancestral knowledge and traditions, and ensure the accessibility of healthy, organic and nutritious food for all.

-Contrary to the discourse of the religion of Progress, the development of the technological system has from the beginning faced significant popular resistance.
-In Europe, mechanization has often been greeted with distrust by workers, artisans, and even small capitalists (see François Jarrige).
-Historically, the ideal of a lifestyle centered on comfort, i.e. free from any form of constraint, fatigue or effort, is an aristocratic/bourgeois ideal — therefore a parasitic ideal — that has nothing to do with the aspirations of the working class and peasant world.
+Contrary to the discourse of the religion of Progress, the development of the technological system has, from the beginning, faced significant popular resistance.
+In Europe, mechanization has often been greeted with distrust by workers, artisans, and even small capitalists.
+Historically, the ideal of a lifestyle centered on comfort, i.e. free from any form of constraint, fatigue or effort, is an aristocratic/bourgeois ideal — therefore a parasitic ideal — that has nothing to do with the aspirations of the working class and those who live self-sufficiently.
 As power always imposes a narrative that serves its own interests, this popular story has been erased from the mainstream discourse.
 Elsewhere in the world, many traditional societies reject modern technology and comforts for moral reasons, or simply because their culture is enough to fulfill them.

-The reappropriation and teaching of this little-known popular and peasant history, as well as the promotion of low-tech societies that are much more egalitarian and democratic, are the pillars of a culture of resistance worthy of the name.
-Countless activities can contribute to feeding it: learning to live in nature in order to create new human cultures free from dependence on the technological system; teaching children concrete things that are stimulating for the senses and useful for their future (maintaining a vegetable garden, preparing food, recognizing food, recognizing plants, building a cabin, making objects, etc.) in fulfilling environments (outdoor, forest, permacole garden, etc.).
+The reclaiming and teaching of this little-known folk history, as well as the promotion of low-tech societies that are much more egalitarian and democratic, are two important pillars of the culture of resistance of ATR.
+Countless activities contribute to feeding it: learning to live in nature in order to create new human cultures free of dependence on the technological system; studying our predecessors' knowledge of nature, teaching children concrete lessons that stimulate their senses and are useful for their future in fulfilling environments.

 Frequently asked questions